hel-kame/pragma-monitoring/README.md

 You can then access prometheus dashboard at http://localhost:9000 and grafana at http://localhost:3000.

-Make sure to first fil the envirronement file with your own config parameters:
+Make sure to first fill the envirronement file with your own config parameters:

 ```bash
 # The database URL the application will use to connect to the database.